jjpeterson90/news-site-iii/README.md

 Your choice: for this challenge, we have provided the solutions to `news-site-i` in the starting code here.
 It is up to you whether you would like to use our code or your own code from yesterday.

-1. Create a new React app from your terminal: `npx create-react-app news-site-II`
+1. Create a new React app from your terminal: `npx create-react-app news-site-ii`

 2. Copy over the `components`, `data`, and `pages` directories from this repo to the `src/` of your new React project.
-If you would like to use your own code from `news-site-I`, replace the following files in the `components` directories with your files from `news-site-I`: `Article/Article.js`, `ArticleTeaser/ArticleTeaser.js`, and `AppNav/AppNav.js`.
+If you would like to use your own code from `news-site-I`, replace the following files in the `components` directories with your files from `news-site-i`: `Article/Article.js`, `ArticleTeaser/ArticleTeaser.js`, and `AppNav/AppNav.js`.
 (Reminder: make sure you're copying over your class-based components first.)

-3. Copy over the `App.js` from either this repo or your `news-site-I` into your new `news-site-II` project.
+3. Copy over the `App.js` from either this repo or your `news-site-i` into your new `news-site-ii` project.

 4. Later today, we will be adding some styling.
 There are many libraries out there but the one we are going to use is [reactstrap](https://reactstrap.github.io/) or [react bootstrap](https://react-bootstrap.github.io/).
 Reactstrap and React Bootstrap are component libraries for React that uses Bootstrap styles under the hood.
 For reactstrap we need to install both `bootstrap` and `reactstrap`.
 You can use either reactstrap or react bootstrap.